teamshares/shoelace/docs/pages/components/select.md

 ### Disabled

-Use the `disabled` attribute to disable a select.
+Use the `disabled` attribute to disable the entire select.
+To disable just one option, put `disabled` on the `sl-option`.

 ```html:preview
 <sl-select label="Disabled select" disabled>